Embracing a Frugal Lifestyle

 Even after achieving success, the last thing you want to do is lose everything through poor spending habits.
 Instead of working longer hours to pay off an increasing mountain of credit card debt, why not stretch your dollars and live without financial stress by embracing frugality as a lifestyle?

 KNOWING YOUR NUMBERS

 In essence, frugality is about spending less than you earn — which really isn’t as hard as it sounds.
-You just need to make small changes on a daily basis, and stick to it; two dollars saved every day will amount to more than seven hundred dollars in a year.
+You just need to make small changes on a daily basis and stick to it; two dollars saved every day will amount to more than seven hundred dollars in a year.

 LIVING BELOW YOUR MEANS

-If you’re working from home, you probably won’t be eating out as much.
-However, you might be tempted to order takeaway (usually fast foods), especially when you have a lot of projects to handle.
-Such meals are not only unhealthy, they will eat into your budget over time.
+Being sick means a loss of income and expensive medical bills.
+As such, make the effort to eat healthy and exercise regularly.
+If you are working from home, you probably aren’t eating out as much.
+However, it might be tempting to order fast food delivery, especially when you don’t have time and have a lot of projects to handle.
+Such meals are not only unhealthy, they also eat (no pun intended) into your earnings.
 Instead, consider prepping your meals ahead of time.